 The Cardiff Centre for Crime, Law and Justice has an established international reputation for theoretically informed, policy focused, methodologically rigorous interdisciplinary research.
-The Centre is a collaboration between the Cardiff School of Social Sciences’ Crime and Justice Research Group and the Cardiff School of Law’s Procedural Justice Research Group.
+The Centre is a collaboration between the Cardiff School of Social Sciences and the Cardiff Law School's Procedural Justice Research Group.
 The Centre’s research programme consists of work in the following areas:

 - Community Safety and Crime Prevention